 Milk sugar (lactose) is the main source of carbohydrate in most cow's-milk formula, just as in breast milk.

-What types of formulas are there?
+What are some types of formulas?

 Several types of infant formulas are available.
 Usually cow's-milk formulas are tried first.